Hello friends

 - 1 Bowl

-- 1 Wooden Spoon
+- 1 Wooden spoon

-- 2 Muffin Pans
+- 2 Muffin trays

-- 12 Cupcake Liners
+- 12 Baking cups

 - 1 Oven

-Steps for Preparing the Muffins
+Steps for preparing the muffins

-If you don’t have almond flour, you can grind whole almonds with the skin in a mixer.
+If you don’t have almond flour, you can finely grind whole almonds with the skin in a mixer.

-Add chocolate chips, white or dark, on top and proceed to baking.Bake the muffins in a preheated oven at 340-356°F for about 18-20 minutes.
+Bake the muffins in a preheated oven at 340-356°F for about 18-20 minutes.

-Baking time depends on your oven’s power, judge by eye, or use the toothpick test after 18 minutes.
-Insert a toothpick into a muffin; if it comes out dry, it’s perfectly cooked.
-Make sure not to hit a moist chocolate piece to check if you need more baking time or if it’s done.The gluten-free chocolate muffins are ready, let them cool and serve!
+The cooking time depends on the power of your oven, adjust by eye, or by doing the toothpick test, after 18 minutes, insert a toothpick into a muffin; if it comes out dry, it means it’s perfectly cooked, try not to touch the moist part of some chocolate piece, adjust whether to continue baking or remove from the oven.The gluten-free chocolate muffins are ready, let them cool and then serve!

-Here’s the inside, soft and chocolatey!
+Here’s the inside, soft and chocolaty!

 STORAGE

-If desired, sprinkle with powdered sugar.
+If desired, you can also sprinkle them with powdered sugar.

-What if I don’t have muffin pans?
+What if I don’t have muffin trays?

-Can I substitute butter with oil?
+Can I replace butter with oil?